-High cholesterol is one of multiple risk factors that increase someone’s chance of developing heart disease.
+High cholesterol is one of the multiple risk factors that increase someone’s chance of developing heart disease.
 Other risks are being overweight, having diabetes, smoking, hypertension (high blood pressure), and not getting enough exercise.
 Cholesterol levels also increase with age.

 The guidelines state that genetics can play a critical role in the development of high cholesterol and heart disease.
 If a parent or sibling has high cholesterol or heart disease, this increases someone’s risk of developing it as well.
-The guidelines suggest that doctors consider selective screenings of children as young as 2 who have a family history of early heart disease or high cholesterol.
+The guidelines suggest that doctors consider selective screenings of children as young as two who have a family history of early heart disease or high cholesterol.
 In children without any known risk factors, doctors should recommend tests between 9-11 and then again between 17-21 years of age.

-The best way to prevent high cholesterol and heart disease is living a healthy lifestyle that includes a heart-healthy diet and regular exercise.
+The best way to prevent high cholesterol and heart disease is by living a healthy lifestyle that includes a heart-healthy diet and regular exercise.

-For patients who can’t control their high cholesterol through a heart-healthy diet and exercise program, a cholesterol-reducing drug called a statin can be used.
+For patients who can’t control high cholesterol through lifestyle changes, consider trying a cholesterol-reducing drug called a statin.

 L-arginine Plus is the best supplement to support the heart in so many different ways.
 L-arginine Plus is made to increase nitric oxide.
 Nitric oxide is a key molecule the body uses to widen blood vessels.
 As you widen the blood vessels it’s easier for healthy cholesterol – HDL cholesterol – to help remove the bad cholesterol – LDL cholesterol – from the arteries.